primaryobjects/MVC-Creep-Collector/README.md

 Why?

-C# ASP .NET MVC data annotations allow developers to specify validation for each member within a class or type object.
-While data annotation validation allows for powerful maintainability of type libraries, occassionally the need arises to create data annotations outside of the C# code.
+C# ASP .NET MVC data annotations allow developers to specify validation for each member within a class or type object by using C# attributes.
+While data annotation validation allows for powerful maintainability of type libraries, occasionally the need arises to create data annotations outside of the C# code.
 This can allow for validation setup by other users, content management systems, or other processes outside of the web application code.
-Form field validation can be modified by simply updating the XML file.
+This example demonstrates form field validation that can be configured and modified by simply updating an XML file.